sinch/docs/docs/conversation/conversation-channel-support/conversation-channel-support-messenger.md

 }
 ```

-- and one with the message you've just sent
+- and one with the message you've just sent:

 ```json
 {